MozaicWorks/cucumber-cpp-vagrant-build/README.md

 First, install [vagrant](https://www.vagrantup.com/).
 Then simply run `vagrant up`.

+If for some reason you want to try again, run `clean` and try again.

 ## How It Works

 Vagrant configures a virtual machine running Ubuntu Bionic 64 bits, with 4 GB of RAM.
 It then runs the provisioning script, `provision.sh`.
 This script installs all the necessary tools and dependencies for cucumber-cpp, and proceeds with downloading and compiling the library.
 The compiled binary is then installed using the scripts offered by the library, and can also be retrieved from the cucumber-cpp/build folder.